 If you are a guardian of a child in Ireland, you have a duty to maintain and properly care for the child and you have a right to make decisions about the child's religious and secular education, health requirements and general welfare.

-Married parents of a child are "joint-guardians" and have equal rights in relation to the child.
+Married parents of a child are joint guardians and have equal rights in relation to the child.
 The rights of parents to guardianship are set down in Section 6 of the Guardianship of Infants Act, 1964.

 While the mother's views are taken into account, the fact that she does not consent to the guardianship application does not automatically mean that the court will refuse the order sought by the father.
 Instead, the court will decide what is in the best interest of the child.

-Fathers who have been appointed joint guardians by a court or by statutory declaration can be removed from their position if the court is satisfied it is in the child's best interest.
+Fathers and others who have been appointed joint guardians by a court or by statutory declaration can be removed from their position if the court is satisfied it is in the child's best interest.
 The only way a mother can give up her guardianship rights in Ireland, is if the child is placed for adoption.

 The child's surviving guardian (if there is one) will then act jointly with

 You do not require legal representation in order to apply for guardianship of your child.
-Staff in your local district court will provide you with assistance to help guide you through the process.
+Staff in your local District Court will provide you with assistance to help guide you through the process.

 If you go to a family law solicitor, you will have to pay solicitors' fees.
 You should be aware that solicitors' fees in Ireland are not fixed and can vary considerably.
 Shop around and obtain some quotes before you decide on a legal firm.
 Be aware however, that your solicitor must explain all of the costs to you in advance.

 for legal aid, you must pay a contribution towards costs.

 If you would prefer to seek legal advice, contact a solicitor.

 FLAC (Free Legal Advice Centres) is an independent, voluntary organisation that operates a network of legal advice clinics throughout the country.
 These clinics are confidential, free of charge and open to all.
 Contact your nearest Citizens Information Centre for information on FLAC services in your area.
-FLAC also runs an information and referral line during office hours for basic legal information.
+FLAC also runs an information and referral phone line during office hours for basic legal information.